Radial Head Fractures

 Radial head fractures are classified according to the degree of displacement and intra-articular involvement, using the Mason classification:

-• Mason Type 1 – Non-displaced or minimally displaced fracture (<2mm).
+• Mason Type 1 – Non-displaced or minimally displaced fracture (<2mm)

-• Mason Type 2 – Partial articular fracture with displacement >2mm or angulation.
+• Mason Type 2 – Partial articular fracture with displacement >2mm or angulation

-• Mason Type 3 – Comminuted fracture and displacement (a complete articular fracture).
+• Mason Type 3 – Comminuted fracture and displacement (a complete articular fracture)

 Management

-• Mason Type 3 injuries – will nearly always warrant surgical intervention, either via ORIF or radial head excision or replacement (especially in highly comminuted fractures)
+• Mason Type 3 – will nearly always warrant surgical intervention, either via ORIF or radial head excision or replacement (especially in highly comminuted fractures)

 Key Points